luoyily/MoeTTS/README_en.md

 | [Illya](https://pan.baidu.com/s/14v-XkNtp8pDqXXVjljYFSw?pwd=mvh1) | 24000Hz(infer only) | luoyily                               |
 | [ATRI_44100](https://pan.baidu.com/s/1KV_SiWUdBZjayyUioPhF3w?pwd=q515) | 44100Hz(infer only) | [RiceCake](https://github.com/gak123) |

+Note : Most of the above models include only the necessary inference weights, and you may not be able to continue training them directly.

 ## FAQ

 1. Q: Can this GUI process non-official Tacotron2 models?